 The next 27 hours were excruciating as hope gradually faded.
 I dozed for moments at a time, leaving my phone near me in case there was news.

-On Dec.
-8 around 4 p.m. my sons Josh, 20, and Sam, 18, and I received a visit that confirmed our suspicions.
-Wreckage from their plane and personal effects had been recovered from Lake Clark.
+On December 8 around 4 p.m., my sons Josh (20) and Sam (18) and I received a visit that confirmed our suspicions.
+Wreckage from the plane and personal effects had been recovered from Lake Clark.
 There were no survivors.

-Over the coming months those who loved our family learned how to be part of God’s plan to carry us through this time.
-Some were there day after day, some had to find ways to support us from afar.
+Over the coming months, those who loved our family learned how to be part of God’s plan to carry us through that time.
+Some were there day after day; some had to find ways to support us from afar.

-He used the people in our life to love and care for us.
+God used the people in our life to love and care for us.
 How He did that is hard to define.
-There's no formula I can define for you and I have cringed at lists that purport to do that.
+There's no formula I can give you, and I have cringed at lists that purport to do that.
 But this is what I have learned from how others responded to our sorrow.

-I found myself repeatedly saying, “I am still me”.
-The trouble is that it is true and untrue.
+I found myself repeatedly saying, “I am still me.”
+The trouble is that it is both true and untrue.

 Mistakes will be made.
 God is big enough for those too.

-My brother and a couple of close friends dove right into the thick of things, staying with us, dealing with all the initial questions, decisions and emotions.
-This place is not right for everyone.
+My brother and a couple of close friends dove right into the thick of things, staying with us and dealing with all the initial questions, decisions and emotions.
+This role is not right for everyone.

 There is a principle that has been very helpful for our family.
 Picture concentric circles with each layer representing different depths and kinds of relationships.
-In the center are those directly affected by the tragedy.
-Others needed to be okay with supporting us without being in our “inner-circle”.
+Near the center were those directly affected by the tragedy.
+Others needed to be OK with supporting us without being in our “inner circle.”